-Safety goggles are just one element of personal protection equipment, but they shouldn’t be overlooked as part of your PPE standards.
-Nearly three out of five injured workers were not wearing eye protection at the time of the accident or were wearing the wrong kind of eye protection during the accident.
+Safety goggles shouldn’t be overlooked as part of your Personal Protection Equipment equipment.
+Statistics show nearly three out of five injured workers are not wearing eye protection at the time of the accident or were wearing the wrong kind of eye protection for the job during the accident.

-The eyes of workers both through engineering controls and via personal protective equipment (PPE) such as safety goggles; glasses; hybrid eye safety products, which combine the comfort of glasses with the side protection of goggles; face shields, face masks, mould masks; full-face respirators; and welding helmets.
+Protect the eyes of employees through engineering controls and personal protective equipment (PPE) such as safety goggles; glasses; hybrid eye safety products, which combine the comfort of glasses with the side protection of goggles; face shields, face masks, mould masks; full-face respirators; and welding helmets.

-Injuries also can occur when nails or metal penetrate the eyeball, which can result in severe damage to the eye.
+Injuries can occur when nails, metal or other objects penetrate the eyeball, which can result in severe damage to the eye.
 Blunt force traumas caused by objects striking the eyes or from a worker running into an object are another threat, as are chemical burns from splashes of industrial chemicals or cleaning products.
 Welders, their assistants and nearby workers are also at risk for thermal burns and UV radiation burns from the welder’s flash.

 The majority of workplace eye injuries are caused by small particles or objects (such as metal slivers, wood chips or dust) striking or abrading the eye, according to the National Institute for Occupational Safety and Health.